Regaining Shape & Strength Post Pregnancy

 Thanks so much for your email, and it's great that you are reaching out for advice before jumping right back into ballet and training after 2 pregnancies.
 Women do have to be very careful about the type and intensity of abdominal exercises that they do after having children due to the changes in the fascia of the abdominal wall and pelvis.

 As you have mentioned, sometimes during pregnancy there is a separation of the Linea Alba, the central line between the Rectus Abdominis muscles.
 If you start back with normal crunches before the fascia has had a chance to rejoin then you can risk increasing the separation rather than decreasing it.

 It is often harder to get regain control the second time around, especially if there was quite a short time between pregnancies because the muscles have been held in a lengthened position for so long.
 Many women also tend to carry larger on the second pregnancy.

-Any core training must be initially focused correctly engaging the deep abdominals, pelvic floor and deep back muscles, and building endurance in daily activities.
+Any core training must be initially focused on correctly engaging the deep abdominals, pelvic floor and deep back muscles, and building endurance in daily activities.
 I often recommend that women utilize a visual / real time ultrasound session to make sure that they are in fact activating the right muscles.
-Once these muscles are working well, then you can move onto a progressive program of core stability.
+Once these muscles are working well, then you can move on to a progressive program of core stability.